 You’re invited to help GottaGoGolf design the perfect golf bra!
-Read on — and take the survey.
+Read on!

 BEN WRIGHT famously lost his broadcasting job 20 years ago for saying, among other things, that breasts get in the way of the golf swing.
 “Women,” he said in an interview, “are handicapped by having boobs.”

 I’ve since played golf with Ben.
 Not only is he a lovely man, he made a good point.
 “It’s not easy for (women) to keep their left arm straight, and that’s one of the tenets of the game,” he elaborated.
 “Their boobs get in the way.”
 There have been many days when my golf swing felt awkward because it seemed my boobs were getting in the way.
 One day, while warming up for a media event, I even said this to the teaching pro on the scene.
 He said, “Well, do you swing over or under?”
 I had never thought about this before.
 Unfortunately, it seems that most teaching pros haven’t either.
 This one advised me to make a choice and stick with it.

 I chose “over,” and here’s a video that might help women pondering the same quandary.

 Unsurprisingly, golf being a male bastion and all, no one has published research on how, or even whether, breast size impacts the full swing, chipping and putting.
 With the importance of the backswing and full turn, however, it’s reasonable to think that the bigger the breasts, the bigger the, uh, “handicap,” as Ben would say.

 And the logic that follows would be that bras and clothes that minimize the breasts would be useful golf equipment for women.
 So, the classic compression sports bra should rate as the perfect golf bra.

 However, these bras tend to run only in sizes S-M-L-XL, and they can be terribly uncomfortable over the course of 18 holes of golf.
 They smush not only the boobs, but everything around them.